Planning a trip to Mesa Verde National Park?

 There were a few things about the Far View Lodge that we didn’t love.
-Overall, they were due to the character of the hotel, not a lack of service.
-The Far View Lodge will not be the best choice for every family.

 First, the rooms are small – smaller than the average hotel room.
 Our Kiva room had two double beds because the room was too small for two queens.
-That’s a tight fit for a family of four.
+That’s a tight fit for my family of four.
 Adjoining rooms are an option, so families might want to book more than one room.
 Some Standard rooms are large enough for two queens.

 The biggest disappointment was the thin walls.
 We could clearly hear entire conversations from the room next to ours.
-With that in mind, we felt pressure to encourage our own rambunctious children to keep the noise down.

 Disclaimer: Aramark sponsored part of our stay at the Far View Lodge, but the opinions expressed in this review are my own.